helium/HIP/XX-Response-Time-Windows-for-Witness-Rewarding.md

 7. The Oracle selects all the **SELECTED** witnesses to be rewarded.

 ### Example 1

-8 witnesses received:
-- 4 within MAX_WITNESS_WAIT_WINDOWS_MS 200ms
-- 3 within EXTENDED_WITNESS_WAIT_WINDOWS_MS 200-500ms
-- 1 outside EXTENDED_WITNESS_WAIT_WINDOWS_MS 500ms

-The first 4 are marked as SELECTED, the first 1 of the next 3 is marked as SELECTED, the 2 next of 3 within EXTENDED_WITNESS_WAIT_WINDOWS_MS and the one out of WINDOWS are marked as INVALID.
-Oracle rewards all the one marked as SELECTED.
-The last 3 are not rewarded.

-### Example 2
 25 witnesses received:
 - 20 within MAX_WITNESS_WAIT_WINDOWS_MS 200ms
 - 4 within EXTENDED_WITNESS_WAIT_WINDOWS_MS 200-500ms